[sharelines]Direct policies are needed to tackle problems stemming from transportation-land use connections.

 If transport costs do play an important role in location choice, then transportation improvements should influence land use patterns.
 Any significant improvement in accessibility should be capitalized in land values, which should spur shifts in land use.
 That’s why planners advocate investment in transportation facilities as a means to direct urban development.

 However, today’s metropolitan areas are marked by well-developed transportation systems.
 Even a large investment (such as a new freeway segment) will have only an incremental effect on accessibility.
-For example, the $2 billion, 17-mile Century Freeway (I-105) in Los Angeles, Weak Image 5which opened in 1993, serves only 0.6 percent of the region’s total daily vehicle trips, based on 1994 average daily traffic volumes.
+For example, the $2 billion, 17-mile Century Freeway (I-105) in Los Angeles, which opened in 1993, serves only 0.6 percent of the region’s total daily vehicle trips, based on 1994 average daily traffic volumes.
 Moreover, the decentralized land use pattern of today’s metropolitan areas has reduced differences in accessibility among locations.

 Despite what I consider rather overwhelming evidence that transit investment is not an efficient means for affecting land use patterns, rail transit continues to have strong public support.
 The most extreme example of a public commitment is perhaps Los Angeles County’s.
 Traffic congestion and air pollution problems there have prompted a transportation vision involving a $78.3 billion rail-transit investment plan (currently being scaled back because of funding problems).
 Planners expect this massive program to increase the proportion of commuters who use transit from 4.5 percent to 19 percent by the year 2010.
 They also expect to generate high-density and mixed-use development along transit lines and to reduce the spread of suburban development in outlying areas.